 Ask If Unsure

 There are many things that can affect Financial Aid.
 Adding a class, dropping a class and withdrawing from a class can all affect Financial Aid and your bill.
 Be sure to ask questions before making some of these changes.
-Visit the OneStop in 150 Muntz or at www.onestop.uc.edu for answers.
+Visit the Enrollment Services Center in Muntz 150 or online for answers.